Toward Quantum-Aware Machine Learning: Improved Prediction of Quantum Dissipative Dynamics via Complex Valued Neural Networks: Results and Discussion

 Taken together, the trace and eigenvalue analyses demonstrate that CVNNs preserve fundamental physical constraints at least as accurately as RVNNs, and in several cases significantly better.
 This improved physical consistency correlates with the enhanced learning efficiency observed in Fig.~\ref{fig:loss}, highlighting the advantage of operating natively in the complex domain for modeling larger and more coherent open quantum systems.

 To further evaluate the CVNN and RVNN models, we compare their predictive accuracy for RDM dynamics.
-Figure~\ref{fig:dynamics} shows the time evolution of diagonal (population) and off-diagonal (coherence) elements for a representative test trajectory.
-For clarity, both diagonal and off-diagonal elements are shown for the SB model, while for the FMO complexes the off-diagonal dynamics are provided in the Supporting Information.
+Fig.~\ref{fig:dynamics} shows the time evolution of diagonal (population) and off-diagonal (coherence) elements for a representative test trajectory.
+For clarity, both diagonal and off-diagonal elements are shown for the SB model, while for the FMO complexes the off-diagonal dynamics are provided in the Supporting Information (Section~S3).
 Ensemble-averaged accuracy is quantified in Table~\ref{tab:dyn_mae_compare}, which reports the MAE averaged over 100 independent test trajectories and all time steps, separately for diagonal and off-diagonal RDM elements.

-For the SB model, both architectures achieve comparable accuracy for populations and coherences, consistent with the relatively simple dynamics and the limited role of long-lived quantum coherence.
-As system size increases, systematic differences emerge.
-For the 4-site and 7-site FMO complexes, the CVNN consistently yields lower MAEs than the RVNN for both diagonal and off-diagonal elements, with particularly pronounced improvements in the coherences.
-In the 7-site FMO case, this enhanced accuracy correlates with the CVNN’s superior preservation of positive semi-definiteness, as evidenced by the reduced number of negative eigenvalues reported in Table~\ref{tab:neg_eig}.

-For the 8-site FMO complex, both models achieve similar accuracy for the population dynamics, while the CVNN maintains a modest but systematic advantage in predicting off-diagonal elements.
-Notably, despite comparable MAEs, the RVNN exhibits larger violations of trace conservation and positive semi-definiteness for this system, highlighting that numerical accuracy alone does not guarantee physical fidelity.
+A time resolved MAE trend is shown in Figs.~S2 and S3 (Section~S4 of the Supporting Information)

+For the SB model, predictive accuracy is comparable between architectures.
+The CVNN reduces diagonal MAE by approximately 11\% (relative to the RVNN baseline), while the RVNN yields a ~49\% lower MAE for the real coherence components (relative to the CVNN).
+These offsetting advantages indicate that neither model holds a decisive edge for this minimally coherent system.
+However, as system complexity increases, a clear CVNN advantage emerges.
+For the 4‑site FMO complex, the CVNN shows a consistent reduction in MAE: approximately 32\% lower for diagonal elements and 34\% lower for the real parts of coherences compared to the RVNN (relative to the RVNN baseline).

+This advantage becomes more pronounced for the larger systems.
+In the 7‑site FMO complex, the CVNN’s diagonal error is less than half that of the RVNN (5.23e‑4 vs. 1.23e‑3), and its error for the real part of coherences is ~57\% lower (4.64e‑4 vs. 1.07e‑3).
+The trend continues for the 8‑site FMO complex, where the CVNN again yields substantially lower errors: roughly 65\% lower for diagonals and 61\% lower for the real coherence components.
+Together, these results demonstrate that the CVNN’s accuracy advantage—especially in capturing populations and key coherences—grows systematically as the open quantum system increases in size and coherence.

+To demonstrate the general applicability and superior performance of the CVNN framework, we extend our analysis to the 8-site FMO complex modeled with an Ohmic spectral density.
+The results, presented in Supplementary Information (Section~S5), corroborate our primary findings and confirm the consistent advantage of CVNNs over RVNNs across different environmental models.